New York Medical College at Metropolitan Hospital Center

 Will I need a car?

-Residents in this program have rotations at Southside Hospital, in Bayshore, NY, at Westchester Medical Center, NY, at Phelps Memorial Hospital, Sleepy Hollow, at Jacobi Medical Center in the Bronx, and at NYU Langone - Brooklyn, in Sunset Park, Brooklyn.
+Residents in this program have rotations at Westchester Medical Center, (Valhalla and NY), at Phelps Memorial Hospital (Sleepy Hollow, NY), at Jacobi Medical Center in the Bronx, and Plainview, NY.
 While there is public transportation, it doesn’t run at all hours to those locations.
 Residents without cars often carpool or rent a car during these months.

 What are some outdoor activities to do in and around New York?